Home » Cause » Let’s Break Free From Plastic Pollution

 3. Companies creating plastics would be held fiscally responsible for the collecting, managing, and recycling or composting of plastic products.
 A minimum percentage of the products must be reusable, recyclable, or compostable.
 All beverage containers must have an increasing percentage of recycled content in them before being sold to consumers.

-5. A national standardized labeling system for recycling and composting receptacles will be set up by the EPA.
+5. The EPA will set up a national standardized labeling system for recycling and composting receptacles.
 Producers would be required to include labels on their products that are easy to read and indicate whether the products are recyclable, compostable, or reusable.

-6. A limit on the exportation of plastic waste to other countries would be enforced.
+6. A limit on exporting plastic waste to other countries would be enforced.
 This will allow the United States to better track, verify, and publicly report that these products are managed responsibly, even at their disposal.

 Sea Turtle and all images by NOAASea turtle and all images by NOAA